Gluten-Free Carrot Cake for Two

 • Preheat oven to 325°F and place two 6-ounce ramekins on a baking sheet (just in case).

-• In a very clean small bowl combine egg white and cream of tartar and whisk vigorously to form soft peaks.
+• Separate 1 large egg, In a very clean small bowl combine the egg white and 1 pinch of cream of tartar, and whisk vigorously to form soft peaks.

-• Add 1/2 tbsp sugar and continue to beat until stiff peaks form; set aside.
+• Add 1/2 Tablespoon sugar and continue to beat until stiff peaks form; set aside.

-• In another bowl, combine 1/4 c sugar, egg yolk, cinnamon, salt and vanilla, and whisk vigorously until combined and lightened in color, about 2 to 3 minutes.
+• In another bowl, combine 1/4 cup granulated sugar, egg yolk, 1/8 teaspoon cinnamon, 1/8 teaspoon salt, and 1/2 teaspoon pure vanilla extract, and whisk vigorously until combined and lightened in color, about 2 to 3 minutes.

-• Using a spatula, fold grated carrots and a third of the egg white mixture into the egg yolk mixture until combined.
+• Using a spatula, fold 1/2 cup finely grated carrot and a third of the egg white mixture into the egg yolk mixture until combined.

-• Gently fold in the remaining egg whites and almond flour until just barely incorporated (there may still be streaks of egg whites).
+• Gently fold in the remaining egg whites and 1/4 cup plus 3 Tablespoons almond flour until just barely incorporated (there may still be streaks of egg whites).

-• Gently fold in the raisins and nuts, if using.
+• Gently fold in the 2 Tablespoons raisins, and 2 Tablespoons chopped walnuts, if using.

 • Divide batter between the two ramekins.